sixP-NaraKa/DiscordBot/README.md

 - **!chaos** & **!exalt**

-*Both commands do the same as the* **!price** *command, but only for the respective item in question (Chaos to Exalt, and Exalt to Chaos) - since both Chaos and Exalted Orbs are the currency items you will most look up the price for.
+*Both commands do the same as the* **!price** *command, but only for the respective item in question (Chaos to Exalt, and Exalt to Chaos) - since both Chaos and Exalted Orbs are the currency items you will most of the time look up the price for.*

 - **!item "item name" "socket or links coloured" "6 args to set the amount of sockets and links, and their colours"